 - Providing training to faculty to better equip them to engage with distressed students, whose numbers are growing on campuses across America

-- Partnering with Johns Manville, a global manufacturing company based in Denver, that is sponsoring the Leeds undergraduate Case Competition in both semesters.
+- Partnering with Johns Manville, a global manufacturing company based in Denver, that is sponsoring the Leeds undergraduate Case Competition.
 This required case competition, which allows student teams to work on challenging business scenarios and to present solutions, focuses on mental wellness in the workplace.

 During our partnership’s inaugural 2016-17 academic year, we worked directly with students and faculty to:

 - Teach 700 business school undergraduates the economic and personal impacts of mental health in the workplace